arifC/compass-doc-adv/docs/tutorial.md

 ## Adding a Webhook

-To make our application reachable via callbacks, we will no add a webhook afterwards.
+To make our application reachable via callbacks, we will now add a webhook afterwards.

-First, we get the id of our application since it is a parameter of the `addWebhook()` mutation:
+First, we **get the id of our application** since it is a parameter of the `addWebhook()` mutation.
+You can see all available mutations in the [Spec](http://localhost:4000/assets/graphql-doc/mutation.doc.html):

 ```graphql
 query {